 PEDro includes clinical trials and systematic reviews on the effectiveness of physiotherapy interventions published in peer reviewed journals.
 All items are scored on methodological quality, and search results are ranked by methodological score.
 From the Centre for Evidence-Based Physiotherapy at the University of Sydney.

-Article citations in a broad spectrum of the arts and entertainment industry, including dance, film, television, drama, theater, stagecraft, musical theater, broadcast arts, circus performance, comedy, storytelling, opera, pantomime, puppetry, magic.
-Years of Coverage: 1864-current; most from 1998 onward
+Provides blend of abstracts, indexing and full-text articles.
+Content covers a broad spectrum of arts and entertainment industry.
+Topics include: dance, film, television, drama, theater, stagecraft, musical theater, broadcast arts, circus performance, comedy, storytelling, opera, pantomime, puppetry and magic.
+Content spans 1864 – present, mostly from 1998 – present.

-The Perseus Project is a digital library of resources for the study of the ancient world.
-It includes historical overviews, an encyclopedia, primary texts in Greek and English, and thousands of images and descriptions of vases, coins, scupture, buildings and sites.
+A collection of resources primarily for the study of the ancient Greco-Roman world.
+Also provides a breadth of materials on 19th century America, as well as small collections pertaining to the Renaissance period in Europe.
+Includes historical overviews, an encyclopedia, primary texts in Greek and English, and images of vases, coins, sculptures, buildings and historic sites with descriptions.

 Access is limited to 1 user at a time.